The Highest Court in the Land: History

-The court is dominated by men, reflecting the hiring disparity women seeking clerkships face.
-Penda Hair, who worked for Justice Blackmun in the 1979–80 term, was initially hesitant to ask to join in, however she recalled being "conscious of the place of women in the building and in the legal profession, so I did not think that there should be an all-male basketball game."
+The court has primarily been used by men, reflecting the hiring disparity women seeking clerkships have faced.
+Penda Hair, who worked for Justice Blackmun in the 1979–80 term, was initially hesitant to ask to join in; however, she recalled being "conscious of the place of women in the building and in the legal profession, so I did not think that there should be an all-male basketball game."
 Her male coworkers accepted her request to join in.
-Some women competed in all-women games, while others competed in mixed-sex games.
+Some women compete in all-women games, while others compete in mixed-sex games.
 In the 1987–88 term, Richard Cordray, who clerked for White, made sure to set up shots for his coworkers, with the Thurgood Marshall clerk Elena Kagan occasionally hitting jump shots as a result.
 Sandra Day O'Connor, the first woman to serve on the Supreme Court, recognized the gender disparity on the court and reserved it in the mornings to host aerobics classes, encouraging other women to attend.
-In 1995, O'Connor and Justice Ruth Bader Ginsburg gave a tour of the court to Team USA; during the tour, O'Connor and Team USA were able to make a field goal, however Ginsburg missed.
-The court is a refuge for clerks during capital punishment cases; Noah Feldman, who clerked for Justice David Souter in the 1998–99 term, recalled how stressed clerks are during those cases, as a "human being's life is in the balance".
-In 2002, when the average age of the justices was 68 and with White retired, there were no active players among the justices.
+In 1995, O'Connor and Justice Ruth Bader Ginsburg gave a tour of the court to Team USA.
+During the tour, O'Connor and Team USA were able to make a field goal, but Ginsburg missed.
+The court is a refuge for law clerks during capital punishment cases; Noah Feldman, who clerked for Justice David Souter in the 1998–99 term, recalled how stressed clerks are during those cases, as a "human being's life is in the balance".
+In 2002, when the average age of the justices was 68 and with White having retired, there were no active players among the justices.

 In 2017, during Neil Gorsuch's nomination hearings, Senator Ted Cruz, who clerked for Rehnquist in the 1996–97 term, asked Gorsuch, who clerked for White and Justice Anthony Kennedy in the 1993–94 term, whether he had gotten the opportunity to play with White on the court.
-Gorsuch noted that he had not, but that White had played some H-O-R-S-E during his clerkship.
-In 2018, during Brett Kavanaugh's nomination hearings, Cruz noted that no member of SCOTUS since Justice Clarence Thomas, many years prior, had played on the court and asked Kavanaugh, who clerked for Kennedy in the 1993–94 term, whether he would play if confirmed, with Kavanaugh answering in the affirmative.
+Gorsuch replied that he had not, but that White had played some H-O-R-S-E during his clerkship.
+In 2018, during Brett Kavanaugh's nomination hearings, Cruz noted that no member of the Supreme Court since Justice Clarence Thomas, many years prior, had played on the court and asked Kavanaugh, who clerked for Kennedy in the 1993–94 term, whether he would play if confirmed, with Kavanaugh answering in the affirmative.
 On September 7, Mother Jones called the question one of the softest softball questions Kavanaugh received during his hearings.